ferrondw/portfolio/projects/fever-dream.md

----
-Fever Dream
-A platformer game where you can't jump
----

 # Mechanic Handler

 Mechanics are all based on one base class, and a script that handles trigger collisions with a mechanic